SwannedLakee/sysadmin-prompt.bash/README.md

 =====

-[1] "anywhere": currently this is only tested on recent-ish Linux+bash combos (ca. 2017 onwards), and works best with at least a few POSIX tools around.
-It doesn't depend on GNU stuff.
+[1] "anywhere": currently this is only tested on recent-ish Linux+bash combos (ca. 2017 onwards) and OpenWRT.
+It and works best with at least a few POSIX tools around, and doesn't depend on GNU stuff.
 Pull requests for portability will be accepted, including for older bash versions, but this project isn't meant for POSIX sh or zsh or other shells (if you can run better shells, it's probably a host you can configure freely and run fish, right?).
 Contributors please take care with performance hits in the prompt_command function.